-All staff, including supply staff, must follow the reporting procedures as follows when reporting any child protection concerns:
+All staff, including supply staff, must follow the reporting procedures as follows when reporting any child protection concerns: Staff must ensure the child is in a safe place and in receipt of support

-- Staff must ensure the child is in a safe place and in receipt of support - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using CPOMS - Staff must ensure the time and date of the incident is recorded

-- A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.
+- Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern - Staff must make a written report using the school record keeping process CPOMS. - All concern forms are located outside the staff room.
+These are for visitors. - Staff must ensure the time and date of the incident is recorded - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved. - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps.

-Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+Through our Attendance Policy, we have a robust system for monitoring attendance which is in line with the latest national attendance guidance, and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+We involve the local authority attendance team at appropriate stages.